 - Radiographs – Most accurate way to count pups (Still not 100%) and compares puppy size to the width of the mother’s pelvis to predict the necessity for a C-section; Can start at about 42 days; $100 to $300

 Most Cane Corsos will not require a Caesarian.
-The breed also does not suffer from calcium abnormalities that many of the Toy dogs do.
+The breed also does not suffer from calcium abnormalities like many Toy dogs.
 You must not supplement calcium during pregnancy unless on your veterinarian’s advice.

 Ethical breeders raise puppies responsibly through weaning